imsaeed/MissionChiefBot-linux/README.md

 7. You should be brought straight into a container, all you'll need to do is `cd missionchief/config` and then do `vim config.ini`
 You'll want to press the `I` key to edit the document, and add your username, password and region.
 Once done press `ESC` and type `:wq` this will save the document.

-8. Run `cd ../ && bash run-d.sh` if you require the despatcher or `cd ../ && bash run-d.sh`
+8. Run `cd ../ && bash run.sh` to run the base bot.
+If you require the despatcher please create another container, but instead run bash run-d.sh.
+(Just repeat from step 5) - Seems to be an issue if you try and run two chromium instances on one container.

 9. To exit the docker container press `CTRL + D`, and if you need to enter the bot again just follow from step 6.